anhadarora/fullstacknanodegree/P5_linux/README.md

 # Leafer's Linux

-Leafer's Linux {insert functions} Created by [Marie Leaf](https://twitter.com/mleafer), for Project 5 of Udacity's Fullstack Nanodegree.
+Leafer's Linux takes a baseline installation of a Linux distribution on a virtual machine and prepares it to host web applications, to include installing updates, secures it from a number of attack vectors and installs/configures web and database servers.
+Created by [Marie Leaf](https://twitter.com/mleafer), for Project 5 of Udacity's Fullstack Nanodegree.

 ### Table of contents